Who says you can’t have fun when you adopt a frugal lifestyle?

 Buying those travel-sized products to bring along with you on a trip is a big no-no. First, they are expensive for the amount of product that you get, and second, they usually don’t carry the brand that you use.

-This is a great way to save money, get the brand you want and the great things is – you can clean them out and reuse them again.
+Instead, buy empty travel-sized containers and fill up these containers with your favorite products from home.
+This is a great way to save money, get the brand you want, and it’s eco-friendly because you can reuse them again.

 Related: 25 free things you can get at hotels